 Facilitators who are trained and certified in delivering the program work in a variety of public and private settings.
 See the list of trained and certified WFP facilitators here.

 You can also ask your local education or health provider if they are able to offer WFP.

 I’m an education or health care professional.
 How can I offer WFP to children that I work with?

 For some professionals, WFP can be delivered without completing facilitator training and certification.
 For other professionals, online facilitator training through ACER is required so that WFP can be delivered.
 Read more about information on qualification requirements here.
 Facilitators receive the complete WFP kit as part of the training course.

-Can I purchase the WFP kit without completing the online training course?
+Can I purchase a WFP Resource Kit without completing the online training course?

-Psychologists, speech pathologists and other allied health professionals are able to purchase WFP without further training.
+Psychologists, speech pathologists, teachers and other allied health professionals are able to purchase WFP without further training.
 To register your qualifications please create an online account, or contact our customer service department at email@example.com to discuss specific requirements.

 I’ve been trained in WFP.
 How can I access additional child materials?

 Additional child, parent and teacher materials can be purchased separately from ACER.